vgeadau/java-jokes/readme.md

 3.5.
 Implement Assignment in branch “exercise-impl”

 ## Some details regarding implementation.
-- The following windows version of Redis was used: Redis-x64-3.0.504.msi which can be installed from https://github.com/microsoftarchive/redis/releases
+- The following "Windows" version of Redis was used: Redis-x64-3.0.504.msi which can be installed from https://github.com/microsoftarchive/redis/releases
 - OpenJDK Java version can be downloaded from: https://jdk.java.net/java-se-ri/19
 - Some useful commands regarding Redis can be learned here: https://stackoverflow.com/questions/8078018/get-redis-keys-and-values-at-command-prompt
 - As this is a POC, the main focus is solving the task properly and offering good coverage as well as relevant integration tests.